-A lot has been said and written about the Michelin starred Gymkhana in Mayfair.
+A lot has been said and written about the London Michelin starred Gymkhana in Mayfair.
 Naturally, there was only one place to head when a chance of a child-free night arose.
 That and the fact we’d already failed twice to nab a weekend booking.
 It’s the second restaurant from the team behind Trishna in Marylebone.
 Karim Sethi has more than proved he is no ordinary chef with his first endeavour, so high hopes were placed on this evening on this Indian restaurant in London

 Walking through the doors you are transported to the high-society sports clubs (gymkhanas) of the British Raj.
 Think dark wood panelling, chocolate leather banquettes, rattan backed chairs, marble tables and fans hung from shiny lacquered wood ceilings.
 While the walls are adorned with vintage photos reminiscent of the colonial days, cut glass Jaipur lamps and hunting trophies from the Maharaja of Jodhpur (well I never!) all add to the ambience.